joshmurr/cci-auto-pix2pix/README.md

                         Number of full training cycles.
 50 will yield decent enough results with an image size of 256x256 and a dataset of 1000 images.
+  -is INPUT_SIZE, --input-size INPUT_SIZE
+                        Dimensions of input image.
+Input single number which is a power of 2
+  -os OUTPUT_SIZE, --output-size OUTPUT_SIZE
+                        Dimensions of input image.
+Input single number which is a power of 2
+  -dum DUMMY_RUN, --dummy-run DUMMY_RUN
+                        Don't actually run a model to check arguments.
 ```

 A dataset can be provided to the program via the `--dataset {{directory}}` argument.
 Given the point of the program is for rapid prototyping, it is advised to only use `.jpg`'s to keep it small and quick.
 A dataset of approximately 600 - 1000 images works well, any more is unnecessary I think.